Administrative details of CS115/MAS115

 Material from other CS courses

 CS115/MAS115 was designed by including some of the material that were previously taught in two other courses, CS110 and CS114.
-Often you may find that some document we assign refers to one of these courses.
-This is normal.
+Occasionally, we may also

-Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class, and respond to a quiz assigned for the class.
-This is important since that way we can gear the classroom discussion towards the issues that you need to understand better.
-There will also be a weekly assignments that will test a deeper understangind of the material.
+Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class.
+There will also be weekly quizzes on your readings and class discussions; there will also be regular assignments that will test a deeper understanging of the material.

-Exam: There will be a final exam at the last week of the semester.
+Exam: There will be an in-class final (see the schedule).

-The dates of the assignments, quizes, and exam are listed on the schedule.
-Please mark the dates in your
+The dates of the assignments, quizzes, and final exam are listed on the schedule.

 Your final grade for the course will be computed as a weighted average of several components.
-One of them is class participation that includes attending class and doing the work, and actively participating in discussions.
+One of them is class participation that includes actively participating in discussions and completing in-class work.

 The relative weight of each component is shown below: